 10 things I learned at Concordia

-This past June, I walked across the stage at convocation to receive my Bachelor of Arts in Journalism from Concordia.
-After four years at the university, it felt unreal to be finally graduating and bidding adieu to the halls and classrooms that had come to be so familiar.
+After spending four years at Concordia, I walked across the stage at convocation to receive my Bachelor of Arts in journalism.
+It felt unreal to be finally graduating and bidding adieu to the halls and classrooms that had come to be so familiar.

-As I move on to the next chapter, I know I’ll always look back fondly on my university days and remember them as a time punctuated by moments of self-discovery.
+Now that I've moved on to my next chapter, I always look back fondly on my university days and remember them as a time punctuated by moments of self-discovery.

 But you’re just getting started!